thoni56/ToolMaker/README.md

 - Tony Olsson for the core of the scanner logic.

-- Myself, Reibert Arbring, Michael Dahlgren and Håkan Pettersson for structuring this as a project and filling out the blanks.
+- Myself, Reibert Arbring, Michael Dahlgren and Håkan Pettersson for structuring this into a project and filling out all the blanks.

 ## Building

-To build `binutils` and `gcc` should suffice.
+To build you need `gcc` with `binutils` for 32-bit.
+ToolMaker cannot currently be built for 64-bit architectures.
 If you want to run tests you need [Jregr](https://github.com/thoni56/Jregr).